 The Credit Union is very proud of its staff and the time that they volunteer to various community activities and associations.
 This continued dedication to our community is just one of the many ways LCU remains committed to our community.
-In 2022, we said goodbye to Donna Bartelen as she pursued other opportunities and Megan Meier as she chose to focus on her family after her maternity leave.
-LCU welcomed Lisa Robinson as our new Member Service Representative in October and Alexandra Meier in April as our new Back Office/Lending Administrator.
-They both have been great new additions to our team!
+In 2023, we said goodbye to Alexandra Meier as she pursued other opportunities.
+LCU welcomed Jill Cummings as our new Member Service Representative in March, Virginia Brice as Loans Administrator and Michelle Henderson as Loans Officer, both in June.
+All three both have been great new additions to our team!